nautobot/nautobot/nautobot/docs/rest-api/overview.md

 ### Retrieving a Single Object

-To query Nautobot for a single object, make a `GET` request to the model's _detail_ endpoint specifying its unique UUID.
+To query Nautobot for a single object, make a `GET` request to the model's _detail_ endpoint specifying its UUID.

 !!! note
     Note that the trailing slash is required.
 Omitting this will return a 302 redirect.